-Emergency in dentistry usually means pain, swelling, or fracture.
-Don’t let these go undiagnosed, hoping they will get better on their own or taking multiple courses of antibiotics.
+An emergency in dentistry usually means you’re suffering from pain, swelling, or a fracture.
+Don’t let these go undiagnosed, hoping they will get better on their own or take multiple courses of antibiotics.
 Pain is a warning sign that your teeth or gums are in trouble or are suffering from a serious infection.

 Dental problems are impossible to diagnose over the phone.
 We’d love to be able to completely restore every affected tooth to its original health and form in one visit.
 Most emergencies, however, are quite complex and may need more than one visit.

 To help us with our diagnosis, we may ask you to have an X-ray image taken at our friendly local radiology lab before you come in.
 We may also need to take more X-ray images at our office.
 Please let our staff know if you may be pregnant at the time of booking and we’ll avoid using these tools at your appointment.

-Our restorative treatment services
+Our other dental services

 Learn more about our range of dental services:

 Meet Our Team

 Click here to find out more information about our team of experts: